 B Y Ddraig Goch: The Red Dragon of Wales With its bat-like wings and arrow-pointed tail and tongue, this firebreathing dragon is the UK's most known emblem.
 Some people say the Romans brought the symbol of the red dragon when they came to Britain.
 After the Romans left, the red dragon remained as a symbol for many local rulers.
 Throughout history, Y Ddraig Goch has been very important for the Welsh people because it represents strength, power and the will to fight for their beliefs.
 It also symbolises the Welsh nation's pride in their history and culture.

-• rule • attack • coat of arms • emblem • power • will • pride there stories about unique dragons or other mysterious creatures you know about?
-Collect information and present it to the class.
-Keep it in your portfolio.
+Check these words • rule • attack

+• coat of arms • emblem • power • will • pride

 Portfolio Are